Stochastic Online Shortest Path Routing: The Value of Feedback: Online shortest path Routing Problems

 \subsection{Network Model}

 The network is modeled as a directed graph $G=(V,E)$ where $V$ is the set of nodes and $E$ is the set of links.
 Each link $i\in E$ may, for example, represent an unreliable wireless link.
-We consider the ``dense'' network, where the number of paths is larger than the number of the links.
 Without loss of generality, we assume that time is slotted and that one slot corresponds to the time to send a packet over a single link.
-At time $t$, $X_i(t)$ is a binary random variable indicating whether a transmission on link $i$ at time $t$ is (or would be) successful. $(X_i(t))_{t\ge 1}$ is a sequence of i.i.d.
+At time $t$, $X_i(t)$ is a binary random variable indicating whether a transmission on link $i$ at time $t$ is successful. $(X_i(t))_{t\ge 1}$ is a sequence of i.i.d.
 Bernoulli variables with initially unknown mean $\theta_i$.
-We let $\theta_{\min}=\min_{i\in E}\theta_i > 0$.
-Hence, the delay on link $i$ follows geometric distribution with mean $1 / \theta_i$.
+Hence if a packet is sent on link $i$ repeatedly until the transmission is successful, the time to complete the transmission (referred to as the delay on link $i$) is geometrically distributed with mean $1 / \theta_i$.
 Let $\theta=(\theta_i,i\in E)$ be the vector representing the packet successful transmission probabilities on the various links.
-We consider a single source-destination pair $(s,d)\in V^2$, and denote by ${\cal P}\in \{0,1\}^{|E|}$ the set of loop-free paths from $s$ to $d$ in $G$, where each path $p\in \Pcal$ is a $|E|$-dimensional binary vector; for any $i\in E$, $p_i=1$ if and only if $i$ belongs to $p$.
-Further, we let $H$ be the maximum length of paths in ${\cal P}$, i.e., $H=\max_{p\in\Pcal}\|p\|_1$.
+We consider a single source-destination pair $(s,d)\in V^2$, and denote by ${\cal P}\subseteq \{0,1\}^{|E|}$ the set of loop-free paths from $s$ to $d$ in $G$, where each path $p\in \Pcal$ is a $|E|$-dimensional binary vector; for any $i\in E$, $p_i=1$ if and only if $i$ belongs to $p$.
+Let $H$ denote the maximum length of the paths in ${\cal P}$, i.e., $H=\max_{p\in\Pcal}\sum_{i\in E}p_i$.
 For brevity, in what follows, for any binary vector $z$, we write $i\in z$ to denote $z_i=1$.
 Moreover, we use the convention that $z^{-1}=(z_i^{-1})_i$.

-We hasten to emphasize that the performance limits in two source routing cases can be easily extended to a more general link model where the delay distributions are from a parametric family with different parameters.
-For example, the delay on all links can follow Poisson distribution with unknown mean or normal distribution with unknown mean and variance.
-Please refer the remarks after Theorem~\ref{thm:SourceAggregate} and Theorem~\ref{thm:SourceSemi-bandit} for details.
-In this paper, we present the results for geometric distribution in order to have a unified framework in which we can compare the performance gain between source routing and hop-by-hop routing and for the ease of presentation.